 Snow Removal: Plaintiff Litigation

-Plaintiff counsel, even if well-versed in slip-and-fall or property damage litigation, may build these cases from moment of injury without a full understanding or appreciation of all of the aspects that go into mitigating snow and ice hazards, including:
+Plaintiff counsel, even if well-versed in slip-and-fall or property damage litigation, may build these cases from moment of injury without a full understanding or appreciation of all of the aspects that go into mitigating snowy weather hazards, including:

-- Snow response plans: When a property owner’s plans for snow and ice mitigation is hoping the plow shows up, dangerous conditions typically result.
+- Snow response plans: When a property owner’s plans to mitigate icy conditions is hoping the plow shows up, dangerous conditions typically result.
 A proper snow response plan is created, but updated as needed.
 It should address sidewalk and crosswalk safety as well as visual obstructions created by plowed snow and dangers created by melting snow and runoff.
 Choice of snow plowing contractors, equipment, and ice-melting products can also impact safety.

 - Legal compliance: Legal obligations can involve federal, state or local authorities, and may depend on what type of property (commercial, industrial, institutional, private) is involved.
 In many cases, conflicting or unclear obligations may be present, which may or may not have been addressed by previous court decisions.
 Allin / Rose Consulting, Inc., is among the most knowledgeable resources available to you.